 Eye2C Optometry is a new specialist optometry practice which was opened in November 2013 by Mrs Rebecca Rietdyke (Becky), within the Face & Eye Clinic in South Manchester.
 Becky was trained at Manchester Royal Eye Hospital and now offers a very personal and individual service for her patients.
 Becky also sees patients at her other practice, Maloney’s in Sale, Manchester.
-She will open another practice in Poynton, Cheshire, in September 2019.
+She opened another practice in Poynton, Cheshire, in September 2019.

 - Eye examinations and glasses/prescription sunglasses/eye wear protection e.g. for sports